 Fundamentals of Radiation Physics will be presented with an emphasis on problem-solving.
 Topics covered are review of atomic and nuclear physics; radioactivity and radioactive decay law; and interaction of radiation with matter, including interactions of heavy and light charged particles with matter, interactions of photons with matter, and interactions of neutrons with matter.

-Health Physics profession; Units in radiation protection; Radiation sources; Interaction od ionizing radiation with matter; Detectors for radiation protection; Biological effects of ionizing radiation; Introduction to microdosimetry; Medical health physics; Fuel cycle health physics; Power reactor health physics; University health physics; Accelerator health physics; Environmental health physics; Radiation accidents.
+Health Physics profession; Units in radiation protection; Radiation sources; Interaction of ionizing radiation with matter; Detectors for radiation protection; Biological effects of ionizing radiation; Introduction to microdosimetry; Medical health physics; Fuel cycle health physics; Power reactor health physics; University health physics; Accelerator health physics; Environmental health physics; Radiation accidents.

 This course studies the requirements of agencies that regulate radiation hazards, their basis in law and the underlying US and international standards.
 An array of overlapping requirements will be examined.
 The effect regulatory agencies have upon the future of organizations and the consequences of noncompliance are explored.

 This is a non-instructional course designed to promote the understanding of radiation safety through lessons learned from the past incidents.
-The focus will be on the means for improving the future operations of the acilities/devices.
-The course is recommended to be among the last courses taken by students who have gained at least one year of academic exposure in health physics and with some level of capability in to address the underlying technical aspects.
+The focus will be on the means for improving the future operations of the facilities/devices.
+The course is recommended to be among the last courses taken by students who have gained at least one year of academic exposure in health physics and with some level of capability to address the underlying technical aspects.

-This course is to study the science and technique of determining radiation dose and is fundamental to evaluating radiation hazards and risks to humans.
+This course is designed to study the science and technique of determining radiation dose and is fundamental to evaluating radiation hazards and risks to humans.
 This course covers both external dosimetry for radiation sources that are outside the human body and internal dosimetry for intake of radioactive materials into the human body.
 Topics will include: dosimetry recommendations of ICRP for occupational exposure; US NRC and DOE requirements for particular work environments; and MIRD methodology for medical use of radionuclides.